 Tokenization refers to converting sentences like “Malware has been detected on a laptop” into a list of words [“malware”, “has”, “been”, “detected”, “on”, “a”, “laptop”].

-n this step, all the words are converted to lower cases.
+In this step, all the words are converted to lower cases.
 In addition, python NLTK package is used to remove normal English stop words.
-These stop words dont carry much relevant information which can be used to distinguish different incidents.
+These stop words do not carry much relevant information which can be used to distinguish different incidents.

-The current Resilient Machine Learning Integration English.
+The current Resilient Machine Learning Integration supports English only.

 Lemmatization